austingray/reaxpress/README.md

 });
 ```

-We automagically make that data available to our components via the @Reaxpress decorator.
-All top level components should use the decorator, which will make it available to all child components.
-The @Reaxpress decorator is a [Higher Order Component](https://facebook.github.io/react/docs/higher-order-components.html) that lives in ./src/react/reaxpress/index.js.
+The contents of reaxpressData is automagically made available to child components via the @Reaxpress decorator.
+The @Reaxpress decorator is a [Higher-Order Component](https://facebook.github.io/react/docs/higher-order-components.html) that lives in ./src/react/reaxpress/index.js.

 ```javascript
 @Reaxpress